splewis/smart-player-reports/README.md

 =======================================

 This is a sourcemod plugin for dealing with abusive players.
 It's name has "smart" in it because it tries to help admins deal with these reports by:
-- **Storing a 'weight' to a report** (by default all reports are weight 1 - but you can implement your own function to compute weights!)
+- **Storing a 'weight' to a report** (by default all reports are weight 1 - but you can implement your own function to compute weights)
 - **Automatically recording to a demo** (via ``tv_record``) if there are enough reports for a player
 - **Logging** to admins on the server, a log file, or a MySQL database